Jaguar F-Pace: Engines

-In late 2020, a facelift on the vehicle occurred and it was given a new 2.0L i4 PHEV engine combination, as well as a 3.0L i6 mild hybrid engine, utilizing a 48 Volt belt alternator starter system and an electric supercharger.
-The mild hybrid technology was added to other vehicles such as the diesel 2.0L i4.
+In late 2020, a facelift on the vehicle occurred and it was given a new 2.0L inline-4 PHEV engine combination, as well as a 3.0L inline-6 mild hybrid engine, utilizing a 48 Volt belt alternator starter system and an electric supercharger.
+The mild hybrid technology was available on both petrol and diesel versions of the 3.0L Ingenium inline-6, known as P400 and D300 respectively, as well as the 2.0L D200 inline-4.